 🍵 How to use Baharat Spice Mix In Recipes

-Baharat can be used to season meat, chicken, lamb, and fish.
-It is also used to flavor soups and marinades.
-However, my favorite way to use it is in Chicken Biryani (Spicy yellow rice, loaded with shredded chicken, meatballs, potatoes, and onions).
+However, my favorite way to use it is to make Chicken Biryani (Spicy yellow rice, loaded with shredded chicken, meatballs, potatoes, and onions).

-You can also add baharat spices to dry rub or to season the meat filling in Assyrian Egg Rolls (Bourak), and in Kubba filling.
+You can also add Arabic baharat spices to dry rub or to season the meat filling in Assyrian Egg Rolls (Bourak), and in Kubba filling.

 Another great way to use baharat is in sauces, stews, or to season Beef Kafta.
+You can even sprinkle it over roasted vegetables!

 If you enjoy making your own spices and seasonings, you may be interested in learning how to make your own Corned Beef Spice Blend, Biryani Spice, Pork Rub, and DIY Shawarma Seasoning Blend.